-As a guide, a basic system installed in an environment with moderate humidity levels and an AV Sensor installed in a channel relatively free from debris and silt, the maintenance interval should not exceed three months.
+As a guide, a basic system installed in an environment with moderate humidity levels and a USLS installed in a channel relatively free from debris, the maintenance interval should not exceed three months.
 A basic system is defined as:

-- a single AV Module and AV Sensor, - powered by a fresh pair of alkaline lantern batteries, - recording readings at the default intervals of 15 minutes.
+- · a single 2110 and Ultrasonic Level Sensor - powered by a fresh pair of alkaline lantern batteries - recording readings at the default intervals of 15 minutes

 Experience is often the best tool to use when establishing minimum maintenance intervals for your system.
-Until you have gained an understanding of the AV Module's operation under differing environmental conditions, a weekly maintenance interval is recommended.
+Until you have gained an understanding of the 2110's operation under differing environmental conditions, a weekly maintenance interval is recommended.